LaurenceJJones/workshop-katacoda/crowdsec-appsec/step1_3.md

 #### Configs Directory

 The configs directory is where we will store the configuration files for the CrowdSec AppSec Component.
-Think of these file instruct the component how to behave and which rules to load as you may want to load different rules for different applications.
-This config file are what we defined in the acquisition file within the `appsec_config`{{}} field.
+These files instruct the component how to behave and which rules to load as you may want to load different rules for different applications.

-We will be creating a file called `my_rules.yaml`{{}} in the configs directory within the next step.
+We will be creating a file called `my_rules.yaml`{{}} in the `appsec-configs`{{}} directory within the next step.